La Goulette: Origin of the name

 The name derives from the "gullet" or "river's throat", a channel where the city is located, and not from the ship type schooner, called goélette, gulet, goleta or goletta in French, Turkish, Spanish and Italian.

 Transit activities

-In addition to its transit and cruise activities, the port of La Goulette also receives ships carrying cargoes such as cars, bulk cereals.
+In addition to its transit and cruise activities, the port of La Goulette also receives ships carrying cargoes such as cars, and bulk cereals.
 It handles a large portion of the country's imports and much of its exports (principally phosphates, iron ore, and fruits and vegetables).

 However, the development plan of the port provides for its specialization as a port exclusively reserved for passenger and tourist traffic.

 History

 The kasbah fortress was built in 1535 by Charles I of Spain, but was captured by the Ottoman Turks in 1574.
 The remains of Hispano-Turkish fortifications lie inland.

-The port was a popular destination for summer holidays in the 19th century, known as 'la petite Sicile'.
-It was also home to a sizeable Jewish, Italian, and Maltese community.
+The port was a popular destination for summer holidays in the 19th century.
+La Goulette's Sicilian town quarter became commonly known as la Petite Sicile (Little Sicily).
+It once housed a prominent Italian community - among othes the actress Claudia Cardinale.

+It was also home to sizeable Jewish, Italian, and Maltese communities.